Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/tutorialStm32TTN.md

 }'
 ```

-This command will create a simple LoRaWAN device, with just one declared active attributes: temperature.
+This command will create a simple LoRaWAN device, with just one declared active attribute: temperature.

 - The list of provisioned devices can be retrieved with: